mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 Actions (GH Actions);

  1. ML pipeline starts. we are considering that previous data activities (Extraction, Validation and Preparation) were already executed.
-GH Actions issues a _gcloud commandIn to _Training Node_, so the ML Component code gets up to date.
+GH Actions issues a _gcloud_ command to _Training Node_, so the ML Component code gets up to date.
 The ML Component itself describes its structure (_MLFlow project file_) and how it should be run (_Dockerfile_).
 The MLFlow CLI starts the training process by issuing:
  ```mlflow run```.
 The training happens in a GPU-powered Docker container configured with the